- Located 35 kms from the Key Lake Mine

 - 100% owned by CanAlaska

 The Cree East project is a high-priority property located in the south-eastern portion of the Athabasca Basin, 35 km west of the formerly producing Key Lake mine and 5 to 22 km north of the south rim of the Athabasca Basin.
 The project is comprised of 16 contiguous mineral claims totalling 55,935 ha.
+The Cree East project is 100% owned by CanAlaska and the company is actively recruiting Joint Venture partners for the project.

 Due to the project’s proximity to the Key Lake mine, the area has been explored since the early 1970’s by SMDC and Uranerz among others.
 Most of this exploration was on the southern rim of the project area, as previous airborne geophysical surveys had limited depth penetration, and the depth to the unconformity increases to the north.
 Regional geochemical studies and geophysics have located numerous conductors around the southern and eastern edge of the property.
 Some of these conductors have been drilled, but the results were inconclusive.